markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 There are two remaining pieces we haven't covered yet.
 In the opening `<html>` tag, there's an extra "attribute" set to `lang="en"`.
 This is how we can specify the default language for our page.
 In this case, we're letting browsers know that this page is meant to be read in English.
 Lastly, there's a tag in the `<head>` that looks like this: `<meta charset="UTF-8" />`.
 This specifies the range of characters (letters, numbers, symbols, etc.) that can be used.
 UTF-8 accommodates just about any character we would want, from foreign language symbols to emojis.
 Copy this emoji (🏃) and paste it somewhere in your `<body>`.
 Note that it shows up just fine in the browser, but if you change the charset to `<meta charset="ASCII" />`, it no longer works, because the browser will limit the available display characters to those of the ASCII character set.
 Best to stick with UTF-8.

 Don't worry too much about these details, though.
 Much of this is boilerplate, meaning every web page is going to start with the same structure.
-Every page needs a DOCTYPE, an `<html>` tag, a `<head>` tag, etc. It's worth typing out again and again just to reiterate their importance, but it can also be copy/pasted without harm.
+Every page needs a DOCTYPE, an `<html>` tag, a `<head>` tag, etc. It's worth typing out again and again just to reiterate their importance, but it can also be copy/pasted into future projects without harm.

 One last thing to keep in mind is how we've been organizing the code in our HTML file.
 New tags were put on a new line, and whenever a tag was inside of another, we indented the code.
 You could choose to write your HTML like this: